JackSlater777/JS---main-module/README_eng.txt

 - avmoilpm.def – Water Wheel for underground terrain

-List of options:
-- see jsmainmodule_settings.json: the list contains over 30 options, each with a description of its effect and compatibility with WoG options
-- to disable an option, change the "value" key from true to false, and vice versa

-Configurable WoG-ification of artifacts and banners:
-- see jsmainmodule_wogify.json: WoG-ification of artifacts and banners is organized and customizable; you can specify which artifact types to replace and with what chance

 Other changes:
 - AI_Value of monsters adjusted according to HotA
 - value, density, and zone restrictions of objects adjusted according to HotA
-- necromancy forbidden for elementals and mechanical creatures
 - "water" artifacts, spells, and Navigation are forbidden on "land" maps; Heroes with the Navigation specialization are replaced by HotA heroes (Beatrice, Kinkeria)
-- Hourglass of Unfavorable Hour neutralizes luck only if it is positive
 - added sounds for partial and full block abilities
 - added animation for full block
 - minefield spell animation sped up